Emmerson-Miranda/XSLTUnit/README.md

 ![Structure example](./images/mvn_compile.png)

-To analize just run "mvn compile" in our project, after that we can analize the reports and even the outputs of the transformations (have a look in the *target/xslt-outputs*).
+To analize just run "mvn compile" in your project, after that you can analize the reports and even the outputs of the transformations (have a look in the *target/xslt-outputs*).

 ## Configuration

-The file *xsltunit-definition.xml* store the association between our XSLT, XSD and XML files and the root element is *xsltunit* and it can contains severals suites.
+The file *xsltunit-definition.xml* store the association between XSLT, XSD and XML files and the root element is *xsltunit* and it can contains severals suites.

 ![Structure example](./images/xsd_root.png)